 DCF is income from investments less expenses.
-Income from investments includes the amount we receive as cash or paidin-kind distributions from common stock, MLPs, affiliates of MLPs, and pipeline and other energy companies in which we invest, and interest payments on short-term debt securities we own.
-Income also includes the net premiums received from sales of covered call options.
+Income from investments includes the amount we receive as cash or paid-in-kind distributions from common stock, MLPs, affiliates of MLPs, and pipeline and other energy companies in which we invest, and dividend payments on short-term investments we own.
+Income also includes the premiums received from sales of covered call options, net of amounts paid to buy back out of the money options.
 The total expenses include current or anticipated operating expenses and leverage costs.
 Each are summarized for you in the Key Financial Data table and are discussed in more detail below.

-Management's Discussion (unaudited)
+Management's Discussion (unaudited) (continued)

-(continued)

 The Key Financial Data table discloses the calculation of DCF and should be read in conjunction with this discussion.
-The difference between income from investments in the DCF calculation and total investment income as reported in the Statement of Operations, is reconciled as follows: (1) GAAP recognizes that a significant portion of the cash distributions received from MLPs are characterized as a return of capital and therefore excluded from investment income, whereas the DCF calculation includes the return of capital: (2) income from investments in the DCF calculation includes the value of dividends paid-in-kind (additional stock or units), whereas such amounts are not included as income for GAAP purposes; and (3) net premiums on options written (premiums received less amounts paid to buy back out of the money options) with expiration dates during our fiscal guarter are included in the DCF calculation, whereas GAAP recognizes the net effect of options written as realized and unrealized gains (losses).
-A reconciliation of Net Investment Income to DCF is included below
+The difference between income from investments in the DCF calculation and total investment income as reported in the Statement of Operations, is reconciled as follows: (1) the Statement of Operations, in conformity with U.S. generally accepted accounting principles ("GAAP"), recognizes distributions and dividend income from MLPs and common stock on their ex-dates, whereas the DCF calculation may reflect distributions and dividend income on their pay dates; (2) GAAP recognizes that a significant portion of the cash distributions received from MLPs are characterized as a return of capital and therefore excluded from investment income, whereas the DCF calculation includes the return of capital; (3) income from investments in the DCF calculation includes the value of dividends paid-in-kind (additional stock or units), whereas such amounts are not included as income for GAAP purposes; and (4) net premiums on options written (premiums received less amounts paid to buy back out of the money options) with expiration dates during our fiscal quarter are included in the DCF calculation, whereas GAAP recognizes the net effect of options written as realized and unrealized gains (losses).
+A reconciliation of Net Investment Income to DCF is included below.